codepath/site-week1-lab2-report-card-generator-exemplar/README.md

 <br>
 <b>Bug</b>: Report card is not displaying the student image
 <br>
 <b>Solution</b>: The JS selector is not picking up the correct HTML element.
-Update line 67 to select the `img` element, not the container `div`.
+Update line 67 to select the `img` element, not the container `div`

 ## Bug #2
 Checkout branch `bug_2`